 The estimated fair value of long-term debt is classified as Level 2 and is estimated based on observed or quoted market prices for the same or similar issues or on current rates offered to us for debt of similar maturities.
 The primary sources of our long-term debt consist of first mortgage bonds, pollution control revenue bonds and long-term debt issued by the Federal Financing Bank that is guaranteed by the Rural Utilities Service or the U.S. Department of Energy.
 We also have small amounts of long-term debt provided by National Rural Utilities Cooperative Finance Corporation (CFC) and by CoBank, ACB.
-The valuations for the first mortgage bonds and the pollution control revenue bonds were obtained from third party investment banking firms and a third party data reporting service, and are based on secondary market trading of our debt.
-Valuations for debt issued by the

-Federal Financing Bank are based on U.S. Treasury rates as of December 31, 2015 and 2014 plus an applicable spread, which reflects our borrowing rate for new loans of this type from the Federal Financing Bank.
+The valuations for the first mortgage bonds and the pollution control revenue bonds were obtained from a third party data reporting service, and are based on secondary market trading of our debt.
+Valuations for debt issued by the Federal Financing Bank are based on U.S. Treasury rates as of December 31, 2016 and 2015 plus an applicable spread, which reflects our borrowing rate for new loans of this type from the Federal Financing Bank.
 The rates on the CFC debt are fixed and the valuation is based on rate quotes provided by CFC.
-We use an interest rate quote sheet provided by CoBank for valuation of the CoBank debt, which reflects current rates for a similar loan.
+We use an interest rate quote sheet provided by CoBank for valuation of the CoBank debt, which reflects current rates for similar loans.

 For cash and cash equivalents, restricted cash and receivables, the carrying amount approximates fair value because of the short-term maturity of those instruments.
+As discussed in Note 1n, restricted cash and investments primarily consist of funds on deposit with the Rural Utilities Service in the Cushion of Credit Account.
+The carrying amount approximates fair value because of the liquid nature of the deposits with the U.S. Treasury.